openEDI/documentation/WINDToolkit.md

 - Surface Relative Humidity
 - Inverse Monin Obukhov Length

-## Domains
+## Countries

+### North America

-The wind resource was produce using three distinct WRF domains shown below.
+Wind resource for North America was produce using three distinct WRF domains shown below.
 The CONUS domain for 2007-2013 was run by 3Tier while 2014 as well as all years of the Canada and Mexico domains were run under NARIS.
 The data is provided in three sets of files:

 - CONUS: Extracted exclusively from the CONUS domain
 - Canada: Combined data from the Canada and CONUS domains
 - Mexico: Combined data from the Mexico and CONUS domains

+### Asia

+Wind resource was also produced fro the following countries and years:

+- Bangladesh: 2014-2017
+- Central Asia: 2015
+- India: 2014
+- Kazakhstan: 2015
+- Philippines: 2017
+- Vietnam: 2016-2018

 ## Directory structure

-Wind resource data is made available as a series of hourly .h5 files corresponding to each domain and year.
+Wind resource data is made available as a series of hourly .h5 files corresponding to each country and year.
 Below is an example of the directory structure for the CONUS domains:
-- s3://nrel-pds-wtk/hdf5-source-files-hourly/conus -> root directory for the conus domain
+- s3://nrel-pds-wtk/conus -> root directory for the conus domain
     - /v1.0.0 -> version 1 of the data corresponding to years 2007-2013, run by 3Tier
         - /wtk_conus_${year}.h5 -> Hourly data for all variables for the given year
         - /${year}/wind_${hub_height}.h5 -> Five minute wind resource data for the given year and hub height
     - /v1.1.0 -> version 1.1 of the data corresponding to 2014, run under NARIS with an updated version of WRF and new Boundary Layer Physics (PBL scheme)

-The WIND Toolkit data is also available via HSDS at /nrel/wtk/${domain} where domain is conus, canada, or mexico
+The WIND Toolkit data is also available via HSDS at /nrel/wtk/${country}.

 For examples on setting up and using HSDS please see our [examples repository](https://github.com/nrel/hsds-examples)